ThomasPiergiovanni/oc_p8/README.md

 The program is now ready to be used on your local environnment at the following adress: http://127.0.0.1:8000/.

 Please check *5.
 Users' guide* section bellow to use it.

-*Note that this is the way for starting the app on a local environment.
-Starting the app on a production environment is different.
-You'll have to check depending on you deployment environment*

 ### 3.11.
 Test the program.
 If you want to perform test after having modified the code, you can run tests.